swcarpentry/2014-03-17-ucb/lessons/dav-git/local.md

 repository.
 Updating won't overwrite any changes you've made locally without asking, so don't get nervous.
 When in doubt, update.

     $ git pull
     Already up-to-date.

 Since we just pulled the repository down, we will be up to date unless there has been a commit by someone else to the Original repository in the meantime.
+Fortunately, I can demonstrate that now!

 ## Resources